 2015 Les Hauts de Smith white - 80% Sauvignon Blanc + 20% Semillon.
 Bigger acidity here than in Cantelys, and also more structure and length.
 Otherwise similar in style to Cantelys.
 91p.

 2015 Le Petit Haut Lafitte white - 100% Sauvignon Blanc.
-Crisp and tasty, fresh, very acacia flower flavour, also some lemongrass, very good length and finish.
+Crisp, tasty, and fresh, with very acacia flower flavor and some lemongrass, very good length and finish.
 90-91p.

-2015 Smith Haut Lafitte white - 95% Sauvignons + 5% Semillon. powerful, very intense, impressive acidity and complexity, rich and sophisticated.
+2015 Smith Haut Lafitte white - 95% Sauvignons + 5% Semillon.
+Powerful, very intense, impressive acidity and complexity, rich and sophisticated.
 Very impressive indeed.
 96p.
-In top three of whites in this vintage.
+In the top three of whites in this vintage.

-During lunch, we were treated with Smith Haut Lafitte white 1986 and red in vintages 1998 and 1990.
+We were treated with Smith Haut Lafitte white 1986 and red in vintages 1998 and 1990 during lunch.
 1986 white was very drinkable and tasty.
 87p.
-1998 red had an attractive nose of truffles and some roasted bacon, fine complexity, backbone and caressing finish.
+1998 red had an attractive nose of truffles, roasted bacon, fine complexity, backbone, and caressing finish.
 92p.
 1990 red from the year of purchase of this property by Cathiards, impressed a great deal.
-Mature wine, lively and kicking, strong and tightly structured, concentrated, splendid balance, and long persistent finish.
+Mature wine, lively and kicking strong and tightly structured, concentrated splendid balance, and long persistent finish.
 93p.

 Because of the rainy weather most of the day, we sadly didn't have the opportunity to bicycle around the property.